-One reason why your dog may be sleeping with his eyes open that is cause for concern is a seizure.
-There are a few ways to tell whether your dog is just having a dream or is seizing.
+One reason why your dog may be sleeping with their eyes open that’s cause for concern is a seizure.
 It’s normal for dogs to twitch and make noises when they’re dreaming, but it could also be symptomatic of a seizure.

 But don’t be alarmed every time your dog makes noises and movements during sleep.
 It’s much more likely that your good boy is simply dreaming about running a squirrel up a tree rather than having a seizure.

-If your dog is having a seizure the most important thing to remember is to stay calm.
-There’s little you can do except to monitor him, make sure he’s safe and let it pass.
+- If your dog is having a seizure the most important thing to remember is to stay calm.
+There’s little you can do except to monitor them, make sure they’re safe, and let it pass.

-It’s best not to move him, but if your dog is knocking against something or is in danger of falling off a couch or other surface during a seizure you should move him to the floor and away from any walls or furniture so he can’t hurt himself.
+- It’s best not to move your dog, but if they’re knocking against something or are in danger of falling off a couch or other surface during a seizure, you should move them to the floor and away from any walls or furniture so they can’t hurt themselves.

-- A popular and harmful rumor is that you should stick your hand in your dog’s mouth during a seizure to be sure he won’t swallow his tongue.
-Do not do this, as the tongue swallowing thing is a myth and sticking your hand in your dog’s mouth will only obstruct breathing and distress him more and may even cause him to bite.
+- A popular and harmful rumor is that you should stick your hand in your dog’s mouth during a seizure to be sure they won’t swallow their tongue.
+Don’t do this, as the tongue-swallowing thing is a myth, and sticking your hand in your dog’s mouth will only obstruct breathing and distress them more and may even cause them to bite.

-As scary as it may seem, a seizure is only cause for concern if it lasts for more than five minutes (most pass in a matter of seconds or a couple minutes) or if your dog has more than one seizure in a 24-hour period.
+As scary as it may seem, a seizure is considered a medical emergency when it lasts for more than 5 minutes (most pass in a matter of seconds or a couple minutes) or if your dog has more than one seizure in a 24-hour period.
 In either case, you should contact or take your dog in to the vet immediately.